Wired for Love Online Workshop starts September 22! Sign up today!

 Join a growing global community of couple therapists who have experienced the power of PACT.

-In PACT Level 1 Online Training, you will learn the fundamentals of the PACT methodology and how to lead even your most challenging couples toward secure-functioning relationships.
+In PACT Level 1: Foundations, you will learn the fundamentals of the PACT methodology and how to lead even your most challenging couples toward secure-functioning relationships.

-Based on a unique integration of the latest research in neuroscience, attachment theory, and the biology of human arousal, you’ll discover PACT’s dynamic, practical, and effective mind-body approach to couple therapy.
+Based on a unique integration of the latest research in neuroscience, attachment theory, and the biology of human arousal, you’ll discover PACT’s dynamic and practical mind-body approach to couple therapy.
+It’s proven, effective therapy respected across the globe.

+We believe you can gain confidence and enjoy your work with couples, knowing the PACT methodology is solidly grounded in science and research and also allows you the flexibility to get creative in the therapy room.
 There’s no need to feel overwhelmed working with couples!
-You can enjoy your work with couples knowing the PACT methodology is solidly grounded in science and research and also allows you the flexibility to get creative in the therapy room.
-Gain confidence knowing how and when to work more deeply with difficult couples.

 High-Level Training

-PACT Level 1 is the foundational course in the PACT training program.
+PACT Level 1: Foundations is the essential first course in the PACT training program.
 It teaches you the underlying principles and solid skills that PACT is known for.
-In this training, you’ll learn the critical building blocks for advanced study and becoming a successful PACT therapist.
+In Level 1 training, you’ll learn the critical building blocks for advanced study and becoming a successful PACT therapist.

-While a foundational course, PACT Level 1 is still a rigorous training program.
+While a foundational course, PACT Level 1 is a rigorous training program.
 You will have a number of reading assignments and videos to watch even before the first meeting, and you will have assignments between course modules.
-These required assignments allow you to clarify your understanding of PACT principles and participate more meaningfully while in the live training with instructors and colleagues.
+These required assignments allow you to both clarify and solidify your understanding of PACT principles and participate more meaningfully while in the live training with instructors and colleagues.

 High-Level Participation

 PACT is an experiential model of therapy.
 As a PACT therapist, you must bring your whole self into the therapy room — face, mind, body, voice.
-When learning PACT, you must do the same in class — as an engaged, active participant.
+When learning PACT, you must do the same in class — as an engaged and active participant.

-PACT Level 1 is a highly participatory training.
+PACT Level 1: Foundations is a highly participatory training.
 Students get the most out of the training when they engage with their peers and colleagues.
 The focus and value of the live training is in the practice of new skills and receipt of constructive, respectful feedback.

 We understand everyone is different.
-However, only those who are willing to be active learners and participate in the exercises should register for the training.
+However, this course is designed only for those who are willing to be active learners and participate in all PACT Level 1 training exercises.
 For example, if you recognize that you are someone who is generally reticent to participate and prefers to sit back and watch activities rather than participate in them, this program will not be a good fit.
 Your active practice and participation are requirements to pass this course of study.

 Our Inclusive Student Culture at the PACT Institute